Last Updated: July 2017

 Visiting Coastal Sian Ka’an Via Punta Allen

 Once in Punta Allen, it’s fairly easy to hire a boat to take you out to see Sian Ka’an’s marine side, but we cannot confirm costs of this firsthand.
 Be sure to factor in lodging costs too, if planning to stay overnight which is necessary if using the colectivo.
 There are a few fishing lodges in Punta Allen and prices vary.
-At time of writing, pre-setup tents on the beach start at $20 per night, while hotel rooms start at $70.
-To see up-to-date selection and pricing, search Punta Allen on Booking.com which currently has the most complete selection of accommodation in Punta Allen, with seven listings.
+Pre-setup tents on the beach start at $20 per night for budget travelers, while hotel rooms start at $75 USD at the Ascension Bay Bed & Breakfast, which receives great reviews.

 - This Sian Ka’an ocean boating & snorkeling adventure sounds amazing.
 Instead of dealing with the bad road for hours all the way to Punta Allen, you’re instead driven about halfway, to Boca Paila Lagoon, where you’re transferred to a small boat (5-6 people) for the remainder of the coastal voyage.
 Stops for manatee spotting and bird watching ensue as you cruise towards Punta Allen.
-You’ll then go snorkeling in the crystal clear waters at a coral reef before the included seafood lunch.
-Keep an eye out for dolphins and turtles too during the entire 9-hour excursion which currently has departures every day of the week, and is good value for the money for everything that they pack in.
+You then go snorkeling in the crystal clear waters at a coral reef before the included seafood lunch.
+Keep an eye out for dolphins and turtles too during the entire 9-hour excursion which currently has departures every day of the week, and is actually good value for the money, considering everything that they pack in to one day.

 - Here is another boating & snorkeling Sian Ka’an excursion, that follows a similar track as listed above, but this one departs from Playa del Carmen, not Tulum as the others do.
 The 13-hour trip departs from Playa on Mondays, Wednesdays, Fridays, and Saturdays.